survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 # Splitting Bundles

-Currently, the production version of our application is a single JavaScript file.
+Currently, the production version of the application is a single JavaScript file.
 If the application is changed, the client must download vendor dependencies as well.

 It would be better to download only the changed portion.
 If the vendor dependencies change, then the client should fetch only the vendor dependencies.
 The same goes for actual application code. **Bundle splitting** like this can be achieved using `CommonsChunkPlugin`.